-Akureyri is the capital city of North Iceland and situated in Eyjafjörður fjord, so I think it is fitting to add a special travel blog in my Eyjafjörður series on this magical city of the North.
-It has got a population of ca 18,200 people making it the second largest city in Iceland after the Greater Reykjavík area.
+Akureyri is the capital city of North Iceland and situated in Eyjafjörður fjord, so I think it is fitting to add a special travel-blog in my Eyjafjörður series on this magical city of the North.
+It has got a population of some 19,000 people making it the second-largest city in Iceland after the Greater Reykjavík area.

-Akureyri is such a beautiful city with a lot of character, surrounded by high mountains and only ca 100 km away from the Arctic circle.
-A lot of cruise ships stop in Akureyri harbour in summer time, and I have never visited it without seeing a cruise ship in the harbour.
+Akureyri is such a beautiful city with a lot of character, surrounded by high mountains and only some 100 km away from the Arctic circle.
+A lot of cruise ships stop in Akureyri harbour in the summertime, and I have never visited it without seeing a cruise ship in the harbour.

 I love visiting Akureyri and it brings back good childhood memories from when I visited it with my family as a child.
 Back then my great-aunt lived here and we often stayed with her.
 Now I have got many relatives who live in Akureyri.